CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

 === "Inter-cohort"

-     We'll be using `individuals.json` again, which includes data for 36 patients.
-This time, however, we'll use it twice to simulate having two cohorts.
-The software will add a `CX_` prefix to the `primary_key` values to help us keep track of which patient comes from which usage of the file.
+    We use `individuals.json` again, but pass it twice to simulate two cohorts. `Pheno-Ranker` adds a `CX_` prefix to the `primary_key` values so each record can be traced back to its source cohort.

     ```bash
     pheno-ranker -r individuals.json individuals.json
     ```

     !!!
 Question "Is it possible to have a cohort with just one individual?"